-A $500 million investment in life sciences research and development (R&D) and related innovation, LifeSci NYC is expected to create nearly 16,000 new jobs—many accessible to New Yorkers without advanced degrees.
+A $1B investment in life sciences research and development (R&D) and related innovation, LifeSci NYC is expected to create nearly 16,000 new jobs by 2026—many accessible to New Yorkers without advanced degrees.

 The City has created strategic initiatives to strengthen the life sciences ecosystem, create jobs, and advance research and development of treatments for diseases with high unmet needs.
 The plan covers three key areas:

 - $430M for lab and incubator space construction